liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/01-accessing-the-content-targeting-api.markdown

-When an implementation of the `UserSegmentLocalService` is available (i.e., the Audience Targeting app has been installed) the `_userSegmentLocalService` field will be set with it.
-Otherwise, the portlet will not be available till this dependency is resolved.
+When an implementation of the `UserSegmentLocalService` is available (i.e., the Audience Targeting app has been installed) the `_userSegmentLocalService` field is set with it.
+Otherwise, the portlet won't be available till this dependency is resolved.

 It's a good practice to access Audience Targeting services this way instead of using util classes (e.g., `UserSegmentLocalServiceUtil.java`).
-Not only is the dependency management better (as explained previously), but you also won't be tied to a specific implementation of the service.
+Not only is the dependency management better, but you also won't be tied to a specific implementation of the service.

 The next step is to use the service to obtain a list of existing user segments and make it available to your view layer as a request attribute.
 To do this, add